 Wood garage door stain fading or discoloration

-Like your skin on a hot, blistering Texas afternoon, the sun can also damage your garage door.
-In just a few hours outside, untreated cedar or Douglas fir wood will change colors from the sun’s intensity.
+The sun can damage your garage door like your skin on a hot, blistering Texas afternoon.
+In just a few hours outside, untreated cedar or Douglas fir wood will change colors due to the sun’s intensity.
 Therefore, sun exposure is the main culprit behind stain fading.
 A close second is water damage.
-Often the lower quarter of a garage door will have water spots and discoloration from sprinkler overspray.
+Often, the lower quarter of a garage door will have water spots and discoloration from sprinkler overspray.

-Mold and mildew build-up on the wood also lead to discoloration.
-If you see small green, grey, or black spores on your door, mildew has settled into your door and started to grow.
+Mold and mildew build-up on the wood also leads to discoloration.
+If you see small green, grey, or black spores on your door, mildew has settled in and started to grow.

 Staining frequency

 Depending on sun and water exposure, we recommend staining your wood garage door every 3 to 5 years.
-We’ve found some clients like the silver patina of an aging cedar door, while others want them to look new all the time.
-Oil-based stains soak into the woodgrain while sun exposure continually draws moisture out, so there’s a constant tug of war.
+Some clients like the silver patina of an aging cedar door, while others want it to look new all the time.
+Oil-based stains soak into the woodgrain, while sun exposure continually draws moisture out, so there’s a constant tug of war.

 Do wood species accept stains differently?

-Most wood garage door designs are built using cedar or Douglas fir, both softwood species.
+Most wood garage door designs use cedar or Douglas fir, both softwood species.
 These wood doors accept stains easily because they are more porous than hardwoods like mahogany or oak.

 Cleaning your cedar garage door